Nabati

-Nabaṭī (الشعر النبطي), historically also known as najdi, is a vernacular Arabic poetry that stems from the Arabic varieties of the Arabian Peninsula.
+Nabaṭī (الشعر النبطي), historically also known as Najdi, is a vernacular Arabic poetry that stems from the Arabic varieties of the Arabian Peninsula.
 It exists in contrast to the poetry written according to the classical rules of literary Arabic.
+Nabati poetry holds significant cultural value in Arabian society, offering insights into Bedouin life, values, and traditions.
+Unlike traditional Arabic poetry, which follows strict classical forms, Nabati is more accessible and informal, often composed in colloquial Arabic, allowing for a more intimate connection with its audience.

+History

 Also known as "the people's poetry" and "Bedouin poetry", nabati has a long heritage, with examples of the nabati form referenced by the medieval historian Ibn Khaldun in his Muqaddimah (Introduction), first published in 1377.

-Nabati poetry has a pedigree that reaches back centuries.
-Bedouin poets composed verse similar in structure, theme, metre and rhyme to the works of Imru'l Qays and other pre-Islamic poets.
-These qasidas set the classical standard for hundreds of years.
-Remarkably, until quite recently, verse composed by illiterate Bedouin masters of the art has remained close in spirit and language to these examples.
+Bedouin poets composed verse similar in structure, theme, metre and rhyme to the works of Imru' al-Qais and other pre-Islamic poets.
+These qasida set the classical standard for hundreds of years.
+Until recently, verse composed by illiterate Bedouin masters of the art has remained close in spirit and language to these examples.
 Prominent historical nabati poets include Ibn Daher who lived in Ras Al Khaimah in the 16th century and whose work still influences the poetry today.
-Ibn Li'bun (1790–1831), known in the eastern coast of the Arabian Peninsula region as "Prince of the nabati Poets" was also prominent figure in the form, who corresponded with other poets across the region and whose work has led to many traditional popular tunes in Arabia.
+Ibn Li'bun (1790–1831), known in the eastern coast of the Arabian Peninsula region as "Prince of the Nabati Poets", was also prominent figure in the form, who corresponded with other poets across the region and whose work has led to many traditional popular tunes in Arabia.

+Nabati poetry arose in the 16th century as the Arabic dialect seeped its way into Bedouin speech in the Arabian desert.
+Many poets that lived in the desert lacked opportunities for a formal education and did not learn the classical Arabic structure of poems and therefore did not apply these ideas of structure and form to their own poetry.
+The Bedouins lived in tribes and were nomadic, mainly using animals as a source of transportation and livelihood.
+The nabati poems nowaday do not compare to the authenticity as it was written in the 16th century.
+This nomadic lifestyle influenced their poetry, making it difficult for sedentary scholars to understand the cultural milieu that informed their poems.

 Nabati was long an aural tradition and researchers have encountered Bedouin who can memorise 20,000 poems.